 Additionally, the approval notice for the different environmental licences, notices on the issuance of the preliminary licence ('Licença Prévia') and the installation ('Licença de Instalação') are published in the official journal of the state.

-As part of the approval of an allocation, the Bank will ensure that adequate public consultation, in compliance with E&S standards, is carried out, including the establishment of a grievance mechanism.
+As part of the approval of an allocation, the Bank will ensure that adequate public consultation and stakeholder engagement, in compliance with E&S standards, are carried out, including the establishment of a grievance mechanism.